Abdelmoneim-Moustafa/Car_price_prediction/README.md

 # 🚗 Smart Car Price Prediction App

 A complete machine learning pipeline that predicts the market price of used cars based on real-world attributes.
-The project includes data cleaning, feature engineering, model training, SHAP explainability, and a deployed **Streamlit** web application.
+The project includes data cleaning, feature engineering, model training, and a deployed **Streamlit** web application.

 ---